Partner with us

 Mission

 Green Streets is proud to say the ball has started to move.
-People who participated in Walk/Ride Days have consistently shown shifts to more sustainable and healthier transportation.
-We see the numbers of cyclists continue to rise and their advocacy for better bike infrastructure gain strength, which, in turn, invites more biking.
-While Covid put a damper on public transit, awareness has grown about the need for radically increasing the extent of public transit to reverse or mitigate climate catastrophe.
-The momentum is here, the need is still great and we at Green Streets are excited about helping Boston and other cities become even healthier, greener, and more livable.
+Municipalities and organizations are spearheading change after What Moves Us feedback from their communities.
+Likewise, people who participated in Walk/Ride Days have consistently shown shifts to more sustainable and healthier transportation.
+We see the numbers of cyclists continue to rise and their advocacy for better bike infrastructure is gaining strength, which, in turn, invites more biking.

 Philosophy